dexie/dexie-website/cloud/docs/access-control.md

 function addTodoItem(todoList, todoTitle) {
   return db.todoItems.add({
     todoListId: todoList.id, // Connect the item to the todoList
-    realmId: todoList.realmId, // Connect it to the same realm so it gets shared with same people
+    realmId: todoList.realmId, // Connect it to the same realm
     title: todoTitle
     done: 0
   });